 If you feel like your child is in a good place mentally, then it’s probably worth looking at yourself.
 No matter what kind of parent you are, there is always room for improvement.
 A little tweak here and there could be the reason why your child refuses to go to bed.

 Screen time before bed

-According to a report, kids should be asked to put down their devices an hour before bed.
+According to a report by The Royal College of Paediatrics and Child Health, children should be asked to put down their devices an hour before bed.
 And here’s the science to back this claim.
-It's thought that staring at the light a screen gives off decreases the secretion of melatonin.
+It is thought that staring at the light a screen gives off decreases the secretion of melatonin.
 This is the hormone that regulates wakefulness.
-It is also believed that the excitement caused by a video game, TV series, or social media may have a negative effect on sleep.
+It is also believed that the excitement caused by a video game, TV series or social media may have a negative effect on sleep.
 Healthy technology habits are something grown-ups should follow too!

 Lack of routine